Murder of Felicia Gayle: Execution of Williams

 Despite pleas from the public, on September 24, 2024, 55-year-old Williams was executed by lethal injection at 6 p.m. at Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
 For his last meal, Williams was served chicken wings and tater tots.
 In a statement, the office of Missouri governor Mike Parson justified Williams' execution, citing among other things his prior criminal record and his alleged behavior in prison which included "attacking other inmates and threatening correctional officers".

 Williams had converted to Islam in prison, taking the name Khalifah and becoming an imam leading prayer in his cell block.
-Described as a "kind and thoughtful man" by his lead defense attorney, Williams also dedicated his time in prison to poetry, including poetry on the humanitarian crisis in Gaza.
+Described as a "kind and thoughtful man" by his lead defense attorney, Marcellus Williams also dedicated his time in prison to poetry, including poetry on the humanitarian crisis in Gaza.
 This garnered his cause attention from the pro-Palestinian movement in the United States, and discussion about Black-Palestinian solidarity.

 Williams' last statement, which was written down and witnessed on September 24, 2024, was, "All Praise Be To Allah In Every Situation!!!".
-His funeral was held at the Islamic Foundation of Greater St. Louis, where members of the community prayed the Janazah prayer for him and he was buried in the local Islamic cemetery.
+His funeral was held at the Islamic Foundation of Greater St. Louis, where members of the community prayed the Salat al-Janazah for him.